Yecats/GameDevTutorials/tutorials/Unity/ui-toolkit-spatial-inventory-pt1/readme.md

 ## Prerequisites

 > Tutorials may work with earlier versions.
-The version referenced is the on I used.
+The version referenced is the one I used.

 * You should have Unity 2021.1.12f1 or later to follow along with this tutorial.
 * This tutorial assumes you have basic knowledge of Unity.